Introduction to Microsoft Configuration Manager

 Our training advisors are here for you.

-Microsoft Endpoint Configuration Manager FAQs
+Microsoft Configuration Manager FAQs

 This course is valuable for anyone involved in using or evaluating Configuration Manager as an enterprise management solution.

 Yes, as well as for those with intermediate knowledge of the product.
-While this course is an introduction to Endpoint Configuration Manager, there are plenty of tips and tricks for system administrators who have been working with the product.
+While this course is an introduction to Configuration Manager, there are plenty of tips and tricks for system administrators who have been working with the product.
 The course is designed to familiarize you with the fundamentals and the many facets of Configuration Manager.